yangyachen/pluralize/Readme.md

 * `word: string` The word to pluralize
 * `count: number` How many of the word exist
 * `inclusive: boolean` Whether to prefix with the number (e.g. 3 ducks)
+* `hasSpace: boolean ` If inclusive is true, this setting determines whether whitespace is added between the count and the word
+* `measureWord: string` If inclusive is true and hasSpace is false, this measureWord is added between the count and the word

 Examples: